kettanaito/rettime/README.md

 # Emitter

-Yet another implementation of type-safe event emitter.
-This time, with a twist.
+Type-safe dependency-free EventTarget-inspired event emitter for browser and Node.js.

 ## Features

-- **Event-based**.
+- 🎯 **Event-based**.
 Control event flow: prevent defaults, stop propagation, cancel events.
 Something your common `Emitter` can't do.
-- **Emitter-inspired**.
+- 🗼 **Emitter-inspired**.
 Emit event types and data, don't bother with creating `Event` instances.
 A bit less verbosity than a common `EventTarget`.
-- **Type-safe**.
+- ⛑️ **Type-safe**.
 Describe the exact event types and payloads accepted by the emitter.
 Never emit or listen to unknown events.
-- **Convenience methods** like `.emitAsPromise()` and `.emitAsGenerator()` to build more complex event-driven systems.
+- 🧰 **Convenience methods** like `.emitAsPromise()` and `.emitAsGenerator()` to build more complex event-driven systems.
-- **Tiny**.
-Like, really tiny.
+- 🐙 **Tiny**.
+700B gzipped.

 > [!WARNING]
 > This library **does not** have performance as the end goal.
 In fact, since it operates on events and supports event cancellation, it will likely be slower than other emitters out there.